MohiuddinSumon/budget-notifications-cli-app/readme.md

 The amounts spent for the current month are continuously updated until the month ends.
 Assume a part of the system is already doing that.
 You may assume all monetary values are in the same currency.

 # Project Execution Guideline
+Please follow the following guideline to execute this CLI application

 ## System Requirements
 * `Python Version >= 3.8`